Culture of Finland: Historical overview

 The Scandinavian ice sheet covered most of northern Europe.
 Following its recession around 8000 BC, people began arriving in what is today Finland, with a majority presumably traveling from the south and east.
 Recent archaeological finds also reveal the presence of the north-western Komsa culture in northern Finland to be as old as the earliest discoveries on the Norwegian coast.

 What is today Finland belonged to the northeastern Kunda culture until around 5000 BC and the Comb Ceramic culture from about 4200–2000 BC.
 The Kiukainen culture appeared on the southwestern coast of Finland around 1200 BC.

 From 1100 to 1200, the crown of Sweden started to incorporate Finland.
 However, Novgorod also attempted to gain control.
 Several wars occurred between 1400 and 1700 where Finland fought against Sweden, Novgorod, the Grand Duchy of Moscow, and imperial Russia.
 In 1721, the Nystad Peace Treaty was signed, ending Swedish dominance in the Baltic region.
 In 1809, Finland was annexed by Russia.
-From 1809 to 1917, Finland was a Grand Duchy with the Russian Czar as the constitutional monarch.
+However from 1809 to 1917, Finland became an autonomous Grand Duchy with the Russian Czar as the constitutional monarch.
 In southeastern Finland, the region of Karelia, where most of the Russo-Swedish conflicts occurred, was influenced by both cultures while remaining peripheral to both epicentres of power.
 The verses in Finland's national epic, the Kalevala, originate mainly from Karelia and Ingria.

 The 19th century brought a feeling of national Romanticism and Nationalism throughout Europe.
 Finland's nationalism also grew, forming cultural identity and making control of the land a priority.
 Expression of Finnish identity by the University docent, A. I. Arwidsson (1791–1858), became an often quoted Fennoman credo: "Swedes we are not, Russians we do not want to become, let us, therefore, be Finns."
-Nationalism heightened and resulted in a declaration of independence from Russia on 6 December 1917, Finnish Independence Day.
+Nationalism heightened and resulted in a declaration of full independence from Russia on 6 December 1917, Finnish Independence Day.
 Notably, nationalists did not consider the Swedish-speakers members of a different (Swedish) nation; in fact, many Fennomans came from Swedish-speaking families.